ghostweasellabs/meridian-studio/README.md

 This is an initial scaffold aligned with the design, requirements, and tasks specs under `.kiro/specs/web-visual-graph-builder/`.
 Stubs for APIs and migrations are included to unblock incremental development.

+### Auth Notes
+- Email/password auth is supported via Supabase.
+Enable it in Supabase Auth settings (Providers > Email).
+- Social providers (Google/GitHub) are optional and can be added later by configuring provider keys and auth callback URLs in Supabase, then adding UI buttons that call `supabase.auth.signInWithOAuth`.
+- Frontend attaches the Supabase access token as `Authorization: Bearer <token>` for authenticated API calls.